 Publishing an intro to generative AI is a challenge as things are moving so quickly.
 However, we think things have now settled down enough for us to bring together information in a single place, to create a short primer.
-We aim to publish this as a more formal guide that will be updated regularly, but we are posting an initial version as a blog post to get feedback on whether it is useful and if there is other information you would like included.
+This blog post will be updated as needed, and we have also produced a version as a more formal report.

 Table of Contents